 Audition requirements will vary depending on the show and the director.
 For updates, follow us on social media (@theatreoxford), join our mailing list, or check back here frequently.

 Along with a synopsis of the show and a character breakdown, we will often provide monologues or scenes for you to prepare in advance.
 If you do not have time to prepare, we are happy for you to deliver a cold reading from the script.

 Please print and fill out this Audition Form to bring with you to the audition.
 If you cannot print, no worries.
 We will have forms at the audition.
 Please bring your list of conflicts between now and show time!

 If you need to deliver a monologue, and you do not already have one prepared, you can choose one from The Monolog List to prepare and present.
 The director may have you read with other actors from the play scripts after your monologue.

 Virtual Audition Option

-We strongly encourage live auditions; however, if you are unable to attend in person, please fill out our AUDITION FORM, record one of the six monologs provided under “what to prepare,” then email your audition form and a link to your audition video to email@example.com by the end of in-person auditions time.
+We strongly encourage live auditions.
+If you are unable to attend auditions in person, please send us and audition video.
+Fill out our Audition Form, record a monologue (your choice) or scene provided under “what to prepare.”
+Email your audition form and a link to your audition video to email@example.com by the end of in-person auditions (day and time).

-Rehearsals generally take place Sunday through Wednesday evenings until tech/dress rehearsal week.
-That week all actors are expected to be at the theatre each night.
+Rehearsals usually take place Sunday through Wednesday evenings, with the exception of the final week.
+Technical and dress rehearsal week, actors will be at the theatre each night.